Lectures on AKSZ Sigma Models for Physicists: AKSZ Sigma Models with Boundary

-Until the previous section, we have considered AKSZ sigma models on a closed base manifold $X$ In this section, AKSZ models on a base manifold $X$ with boundaries are considered.
-They have important applications.
-In $n=1$ case, this corresponds to a topological open string and derives a deformation quantization formulae \cite{Cattaneo:1999fm}. $n=1$ case is discussed later related to the quantization.
-If $n \geq 2$, the theory describes a topological open membrane \cite{Park2000au}\cite{Hofman:2002rv}.
+So far, we have considered AKSZ sigma models on a closed base manifold $X$.
+In this section, we will consider AKSZ models, where the base manifold $X$ has boundaries.
+These have important applications.
+In the case where $n=1$, it corresponds to a topological open string and it yields the deformation quantization formulas \cite{Cattaneo:1999fm}.
+The quantization of the $n=1$ case will be discussed below.
+If $n \geq 2$, the theory describes a topological open $n$-brane \cite{Park2000au, Hofman:2002rv}.